williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

 To copy the default access policy from the private authorization server, create a new policy (there's no defaul policy in the shared authorization server):

  1. In **Security > API**, select the name of the authorization server you are configuring.
-2. Select **Access Policies > Add Rule**.
+ 2. Select **Access Policies**.
+ 3. Select **Add New Access Policy**.
+ 4. Enter a name and description, and choos whether to assign the policy to **All clients** or **The following clients:** (enter the client names).
+ 5. Select **Create Policy** to save your policy.
+ 6. Check that your new policy is highlighted, and select **Add Rule**.
-3. Enter a name for the rule.
+ 7. Enter a name for the rule.
-4. Select **User is assigned this client**
+ 8. Select **User is assigned this client**
-5. Enter every custom scope name.
+ 9. Select every custom scope name.
-4. Select **Create Rule**.
+10. Select **Create Rule**.

 ### Step Four: Test Your Configuration

 Send an API request for a token to the old private authorization server and the new shared authorization server.
-Both tokens should contain the same scope and custom claim information, since the reserved claims are slightly different, such as `issuer`.
+Both tokens should contain the same scope and custom claim information.
+The reserved claims are slightly different, such as `issuer`.

 ### Step Five: Change Your Clients to Consume the New Endpoints